Flashfinish/fusion94.github.io-old/source/_posts/2013-01-13-openrov-build-day.markdown

 OpenROV is a  Do It Yourself telerobotics community centered around underwater exploration and education.
 We have developed a low-cost telerobotic submarine that can be built with mostly off-the-shelf parts.
 The goal of OpenROV is to democratize exploration by allowing anyone to explore and study underwater environments.

+Here's a short video of it in action.
+{% vimeo 44088059 %}